Table of Contents

 Looking at the top of the iQue DS Lite and iQue DSi, you wouldn't even know that these are consoles from iQue.

-Nintendo released three types of cartridges for the Nintendo DS family: Nintendo DS, Nintendo DS enhanced, Nintendo DSi exclusive.
+Nintendo released three types of cartridges for the Nintendo DS family: Nintendo DS, Nintendo DS enhanced, and Nintendo DSi exclusive.
 In turn, iQue only released iQue DS cartridges.

 From left to right: Nintendo DS, Nintendo DS enhanced, Nintendo DSi exclusive, and iQue DS.